findlay-forsblom/2DT301/README.md

 MongoDB Atlas is used to store and handle authentication storage for user details.
 [Read more.. ](https://www.mongodb.com/cloud/atlas)

 ### Moongoose
-Moongoose is a mongodb object modelling tool.
-In this project mongoose was used to create and model schemas for MongoDb [Read more.. ](https://mongoosejs.com/)
+Moongoose is a MongoDB object modelling tool.
+In this project mongoose was used to create and model schemas for MongoDB [Read more.. ](https://mongoosejs.com/)